Updated September 2020

 There are 20 gates to Central Park, but most people don’t even know they exist.
 But what of Central Park’s original gates?
 There is no charge for entering the park, and no turnstiles or gatehouses are visible as you walk through the openings in the low stone wall along its borders.
 But if you look closely, you will see that some entrances have names carved into the sandstone: Scholars’ Gate, Hunters’ Gate, Explorers’ Gate.

+These named gates honor groups of New Yorkers such as Scholars, Artisans, Merchants, and Artists—all the variety of hard-working people who make New York a world-class city.
 The names were chosen in 1862 by the park’s commissioners to try to represent the people who might be using the park and their professions.
 They represent a bygone era.

 Enter at the Children’s Gate on Fifth Avenue near 76th Street: there is a playground, and if you wander between this gate and Inventors’ Gate at West 72nd Street you will see the statues of Alice in Wonderland and Hans Christian Andersen.
 There is the model boat pond to conquer if you can ship aboard a vessel heading out to sea.
 For the space of one’s childhood, perhaps, it is possible to believe in growing up to become an inventor.

 Strangers’ Gate at 106th Street and Central Park West marks an entrance opposite the building once thought as a haunted castle.
 A black slate stairway leads into the park at Strangers’ Gate, and to enter the park there is to enter a fairy tale: a wilderness welcoming all strangers.

 There is no Clerks’ Gate, a common profession at the time.
 Also there is no Lawyers’ Gate, Therapists’ Gate or Computer Programmers’ Gate.